Cody Limber

 Ornithology

 Hi!
 I'm Cody!
 I'm an developmental evolutionary ornithologist with a keen interest in feathers.
-In my current research, I'm using single cell sequencing technologies to understand feathers from a cell type point of view.
-I've mapped feather cell types, modeled their development and evolution, and am now working on understanding feather coloration.
+I mostly think about feathers and have been using single cell sequencing technologies to understand the cell types that make up feathers.
+I've created an atlas of feather cell types, modeled feather cell development, and proposed an evolutionary tree of feather cell types.
+I'm currently working on understanding feather coloration using single cell sequencing.

 I am currently a PhD candidate in Richard Prum's lab in the department of Ecology and Evolutionary Biology at Yale University.
 I received my undergraduate degree from the University of California, Berkeley where I worked with George Bentley and Kate Wilsterman on Zebra Finch endocrinology.
 I am also interested in teaching and have worked with the Poorvu Center for Teaching and Learning as a graduate student fellow.